CentralFloridaAttorney/yahoostocks/README.md

 # yahoostocks
+yahoostocks is not affiliated with Yahoo

-yahoostocks is a simple tool to make training and testing splits using stock market data from Yahoo!
+yahoostocks is a simple tool to make training and testing splits using stock market data from Yahoo

-When you instant the class object, it will either load the stock data from your files or get it from Yahoo!
+When you instant the class object, it will either load the stock data from your files or get it from Yahoo

 To create an instance with stock data for Microsoft: msft_stock = YahooStock('MSFT')